-A number of classrooms are reserved each evening for quiet study and a number for group study.
+Any open/unreserved classroom may be used for quiet study or group study.
 Students are also welcome to use the Knowledge Center in Hammer building for quiet study.
 There are currently no plans to designate any portion of the Study Cascade or other parts of the VEC as quiet study space.
 The touch screens outside of each classroom list the reservations made for each room for the day.
 (Please note that these screens cannot be used to make reservations.
 All reservations much be made through the VEC room scheduler.)
 Students should be respectful of others’ reservations and plan to leave before the next reservation begins.

 What if someone who does not have a reservation is using a space that has been reserved by my group?
 What about when people have not left a room when they're supposed to?

 Feel free to remind anyone using a space that you have reserved and they have not that they should relocate.
 The touch screen outside of each classroom shows all the reservations for each room for the day, so you can use the screen as a resource.
 Since all classes end 10 minutes before the hour or the half hour, there is a general expectation that this is also when people will leave any reserved room, so that incoming group has time to set up.
 You should feel free to remind everyone of this expectation.
 If you encounter these type of issues frequently, email us about them at firstname.lastname@example.org, so we can track the issues and see if there is a larger problem that needs to be addressed.

 You should contact Facilities Management by dialing 5-HELP.
 The wall requires tools to be used to correctly operate them.
 Manually moving the wall will damage it.
 Students should not try to move the panels themselves as they run the risk of being injured or damaging the panels.